 Each and every day we show up and achieve our own incredible wins.
 We’re not winning the Masters but we are working towards our own goals and what’s important to us.

 You might have had a rough and bumpy ride, you might have had failures, you might have made mistakes, but when you accomplish something, anything, it’s a big win and it’s worth celebrating.

 When you’re working from home and often alone, it’s easy to dismiss the wins, big and small.
 Yet without acknowledging or marking them in some way, you’re on a relentless wheel of doing and achieving without any reward.
-Tiredness and exhaustion set in, you begin to wonder if there is any point to all the hours of frustration and effort.
+Tiredness, exhaustion, eventually burnout set in, you begin to wonder if there is any point to all the hours of frustration and effort.